North Korea–Tanzania relations

 North Korean–Tanzanian relations (탄자니아-조선민주주의인민공화국 관계) are bilateral relations between Democratic People's Republic of Korea and Tanzania.
 Tanzania and North Korea have a long history of military co-operation, going back to their mutual support for anti-imperialist struggle in southern Africa during the Cold War.

-Incidences

-Military aid
+Incidents

 North Korea has provided military aid to African nations since the early 1970s to assist African nations in their liberation struggle.
-In 2014 both Uganda and Tanzania were accused by the UN over various arms deals with North Korea.
-The UN claimed Tanzania had conducted in illegal arms trade despite the embargo placed on the country.
-The experts claimed that 18 military technicians were involved in refurbishing and maintaining, Tanzania Air Force F-7 jets and other military aircraft.

-Obama had highlighted this point during his visit to Tanzania, however, Tanzanian foreign minister did not deny the allegations.
-Tanzanian foreign minister denied in any arms deals with North Korea but said that using North Korean technicians was not in violation of the UN sanctions.
+In 2014, both Uganda and Tanzania were accused by the United Nations over various arms deals with North Korea.
+The UN claimed Tanzania had traded in arms illegally, breaking the embargo placed upon North Korea.
+Experts claimed that 18 military technicians were involved in refurbishing and maintaining Tanzania Air Force F-7 jets and other military aircraft.
+Barack Obama highlighted this point during his visit to Tanzania; Tanzania's foreign minister denied any arms deals with North Korea, but said that using North Korean technicians was not in violation of the UN sanctions.